mimuw-jnp2-rust/project-matrix-busters/GUIDE.md

   * For `Matrices` it is defined as $\hat{Q}^{N\times N} \to \hat{Q}^{N\times N}$.
 Inverse $A^{-1}$ of matrix $A$ is defined as $A^{-1}A = AA^{-1} = I$, where $I$ is identity matrix.
 * **Echelon** - only `Matrices` support echelon operation.
   * For `Matrices` it is defined as $\hat{Q}^{N\times M} \to \hat{Q}^{N\times M}$.
 Echelon form is defined [here](https://en.wikipedia.org/wiki/Row_echelon_form).

+## Shell
+Shell is a command line interface for the calculator.
+It is used to input commands.
+Supported commands are:
+* `x = <expression>` - creates a variable `x` and assigns it the value of `<expression>`.
+* `<expression>` - evaluates `<expression>` and stores it in special variable `$`.
+Error messages are displayed as a popup notification toast.

+## GUI
+GUI is a graphical user interface for the calculator.
+All objects created in current environment are displayed on `Objects` list.
+Clicking on an object will open a new window with object's properties.
+In such window, the value can be edited.
+If the value is edited, the object will be updated.
+There are certain operations that can be performed on objects:
+* `Scalar`
+  * `Inverse` - calculates inverse of the scalar, copies its LaTeX representation to clipboard and stores the numerical value in `$`.
+  * `LaTeX` - copies the scalar's LaTeX representation to clipboard.
+* `Matrix`
+  * `Inverse` - calculates inverse of the matrix, copies its LaTeX representation to clipboard and stores the numerical value in `$`.
+  * `Echelon` - calculates echelon form of the matrix, copies its LaTeX representation to clipboard and stores the numerical value in `$`.
+  * `LaTeX` - copies the matrix's LaTeX representation to clipboard.
+If an error occurs during the operation, the error message will be displayed as a popup toast.